ansible/awx/docs/debugging.md

         def run(self, pk, **kwargs):
             # This will set a breakpoint and open an interactive Python
             # debugger exposed on a random port between 7899-7999.
 The chosen
-            # port will be reported as a warning in the Tower logs, e.g.,
+            # port will be reported as a warning in the AWX logs, e.g.,
             #
             # [2017-01-30 22:26:04,366: WARNING/Worker-11] Remote Debugger:7900: Please telnet into 0.0.0.0 7900.
             #